deima24/Math-test/README.md

 10. If prefered, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository or you can do it manualy by pressing "Deploy Branch"
 11. Wait for the app to build.
 Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.

+## Fork Repository
+To fork the repository by following these steps:

+1. Go to the GitHub repository
+2. Click on Fork button in upper right hand corner

+## Clone Repository

+You can clone the repository by following these steps:

+1. Go to the GitHub repository
+2. Locate the Code button above the list of files and click it
+3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+4. Open Git Bash
+5. Change the current working directory to the one where you want the cloned directory
+6. Type git clone and paste the URL from the clipboard
+7. Press Enter to create your local clone.

 # Credits